dotMatthew/dotMatthew/README.md

 ### Hi, my name is Mathias 👋

-I am a 19 year old software developer from Munich <br>
+I am a 20 year old software developer from Munich <br>
-and am currently doing an apprenticeship from 02/01/2019 to 07/31/2021.

-- 🌱 I’m currently learning Kubernetes, VueJS and Electron

 ### How to reach me?